VasIvan/fullstack/backend/README.md

 Simple CRUD full stack web application.
 The application is fully responsive and it looks good on all devices.
 The user can make a registration, sign in, add posts, delete posts and read all posts from another users.
 The Application is good for example for a job posts.
 Below are listed the technologies and tools used in this project.
 Also a short user manual.

 # Starting the application / Installation
 NB!!!
-You must have NODE.JS installed on your computer
+You must have NODE.JS installed on your computer.
+Make sure that ports 5000 and 3000 are free(backend running on 5000 and frontend running on 3000).

 ### File structure
 The app is split out into two folders: